Polynomial kernels for edge modification problems towards block and strictly chordal graphs: Preliminaries

 Any minimal separator $S$ of chordal graph $G$ is the intersection of two maximal cliques $\Omega,\Omega'$ of $G$, and moreover $S$ is a minimal $ab$-separator for any $a \in \Omega \setminus S$, $b \in \Omega' \setminus S$ --- in particular, $S$ is strictly included in each of the cliques (see, e.g., Theorem~7 and Lemma~5 in~\cite{GHP95}).
 By construction of $G$, any of its maximal cliques is either a maximal clique of $G_1$ or of $G_2$, or it is exactly $S_1 \cup S_2$.

 If $S = \emptyset$, then graph $G$ is not connected.
-This only happens if one of the graphs $G_i$ is not connected, or if one of the sets $S_i$ is empty.
-In the first case, $S$ is a minimal separator of $G_i$, in the second case we have that $S = S_i$ and $S_i$ is not a maximal clique of $G_i$, so the conclusion holds.
-From now on, we assume that $S$ is not empty.
+This only happens if one of the graphs $G_i$ is not connected, since neither $S_1$ nor $S_2$ are empty.
+In this case, $S$ is a minimal separator of $G_1$ or $G_2$.